yggdrasil-au/RemakeEngineDocs/src/index.md

 **RemakeEngine** is a modular and extensible reverse-engineering toolkit for console game assets, focused on structured extraction, conversion, and reorganization of data from platforms like PlayStation 2 and PlayStation 3.

-Whether you're a modder, preservationist, or technical developer, this tool helps you safely explore and transform game content using a consistent, scriptable workflow.

 ---

 ## 🚀 What is RemakeEngine?